networknt/light-doc/content/tool/light-codegen/openapi-generator.md

 - regenerateCodeOnly controls whether you wish to regenerate only the model and handler classes, while skipping the underlying scripts, pom.xml and other files
   - optionality: optional
   - recommendation: to be used when there are changes in the model and teams wish to regenerate only the artifacts affected by such change: model, handler classes and handler.yml
   - default: false
+- generateValuesYml controls whether a values.yml is to be generated, with commonly changed values across test and production environments
+  - default: false
 - httpPort is the port number of Http listener if enableHttp is true
   - optionality: mandatory